DBS multi-currency account review: Fees, exchange rates and more

 Revolut is unusual in offering different pricing plans for customers with different usage requirements.
 You can get a standard plan which does not have a monthly fee, but which has limits which may make this more suited to an infrequent user.
 Or, choose to get the top tier plan for the fewest limitations and a big suite of perks - with a fee of SGD19.99/month.⁷

 Revolut customers benefit from fee free currency conversion at the mid-market exchange rate - although limits to the amount of money you can convert may apply depending on your plan.
 There are accounts for children aged under 18, and a range of handy ways to save, invest, budget and manage your money.
-At the time of writing, revolut doesn’t offer business accounts in Singapore.
+On top of personal accounts, Revolut also offers business accounts in Singapore - read our review here.

 Learn more about Revolut in Singapore from our review.